WCCR (AM): WIXY 1260

 On December 12, 1965, the AM station changed its call sign to WIXY, branding itself as WIXY 1260 (pronounced "Wicksy Twelve-Sixty").
-The new call sign was similar to WXYZ in Detroit - and which also used the "Wixie" nickname - and also was selected for its rhyming with the 1260 frequency.
+The new call sign was similar to WXYZ in Detroit – and which also used the "Wixie" nickname – and also was selected for its rhyming with the 1260 frequency.
 The initial on-air lineup included Al Gates, Howie Lund, Johnny Michaels, Johnny Canton, Mark Allen, and Bobby Magic.
 Allen later moved on to Chicago's WCFL under the name Bob Dearborn.
 The news staff included Bob Engel, Fred Griffith, and Gary Ritchie.

-WIXY soon began to dominate top-40 radio in Cleveland, despite having a weaker signal than either WKYC (formerly KYW) or WHK.
+WIXY soon began to dominate top–40 radio in Cleveland, despite having a weaker signal than either WKYC (formerly KYW) or WHK.
 In 1966, WIXY sponsored The Beatles' second concert in Cleveland on August 14.
-(WHK had sponsored the first concert in 1964.)
-DJs who are remembered for their stint at WIXY during the late 1960s and early 1970s include Mike Reineri, Dick "Wilde Childe" Kemp, Larry "the Duker" Morrow (who settled in Cleveland after a stint as "Duke Windsor" on CKLW), Billy Bass, Lou "The King" Kirby, Bob Shannon, Chuck Dunaway, and Jackson Armstrong (Big Jack Armstrong "Your Leader").
+(WHK had sponsored the first concert in 1964).
+DJs who are remembered for their stint at WIXY during the late 1960s and early 1970s include Chuck Dunaway, and Jackson Armstrong (Big Jack Armstrong "Your Leader").

 WDOK-FM was, however, left untouched and still programmed by Wayne Mack.
-When Westchester Corporation saw the growing and devoted listener base that their largely ignored FM station was developing, WDOK was branded "Stereo Cleveland – Beautiful Music for the land of the Western Reserve."
+When Westchester Corporation saw the growing and devoted listener base that their largely ignored FM station was developing, WDOK was branded "Stereo Cleveland – Beautiful Music for the land of the Western Reserve".
 While the FM station soon passed over into separate ownership, Wayne Mack stayed at WDOK until 1980, and died in October 2000.

 In 1969, Westchester Corporation took the format to the Pittsburgh market, purchasing WMCK in suburban McKeesport, Pennsylvania, and changing the calls to WIXZ.
-The Pittsburgh-area station used the same graphics and jingles as the Cleveland station - it was called "WIXZ 1360" (pronounced "Wick-zee Thirteen Sixty") - but failed to impact Pittsburgh as it had Cleveland, putting only a dent in the dominance of top-40 leader KQV.
-The top-40 format at WIXZ lasted in various forms until 1974, and the call letters remained in place until it became talk station WPTT in 1999.
+The Pittsburgh-area station used the same graphics and jingles as the Cleveland station – it was called "WIXZ 1360" (pronounced "Wick-zee Thirteen Sixty") – but failed to impact Pittsburgh as it had Cleveland, putting only a dent in the dominance of top–40 leader KQV.
+The top–40 format at WIXZ lasted in various forms until 1974, and the call letters remained in place until it became talk station WPTT in 1999.

 The local ownership of WIXY was gobbled up by larger communications corporations in the 1970s.
 Wain, Weiss, and Zingale merged Westchester Corporation into Globetrotter Communications for $14.3 million in December 1971.
 Combined Communications (later Gannett) purchased Globetrotter in May 1975.

-"WIXY 1260" exists today as an online tribute station based in the Cleveland area airing the original PAMS jingles and classic 1960s and '70s hits.
+"WIXY 1260" exists today as an online tribute station based in the Cleveland area airing the original PAMS jingles and classic 1960s and 1970s hits.